Furniture Design | Minneapolis College of Art and Design

 Prerequisites: Furniture Design: Materials and Techniques

-FURN 3070 Design Environment
+FURN 3070 Environment and Retail Design

 3 credits